vukics/cppqed/doc/tutorial.rst

 The current release of the framework is C++QEDv2 Milestone 8, and it is a bugfix release.
 The development is now in beta stage with no known major bugs.
 The foreseeable steps in the development are as follows:

 Milestone 9
   will concentrate on improving the documentation.
-A reference or extenders' manual will be provided.
+A reference or extenders' manual will be provided, together with introductory guides.

 Milestone 10
-  will be a release with some new features implemented.
-For some of these, the idea arose when writing this user guide.

-Milestone 11
-  will be a release with improved coding.
-While the runtime performance should be close to optimal by now, there is probably a lot to improve in the template and preprocessor metaprogramming parts.
-This can significantly cut on resources needed to compile the framework.
+  will see the creation of a more general quantum-operator class of which :class:`~quantumoperator::Tridiagonal` will be only one implementation, while others can be operators with sparse and full matrices.
+They should be arbitrarily combinable with expression-template like closures taking care of the necessary internal loops.
+The expression-template mechanism will be implemented using the `Boost.Proto library <http://www.boost.org/doc/libs/1_46_1/doc/html/proto.html>`_.

 Milestone 12
   will see the possibility to use non-orthogonal bases for free elements implemented.
-The framework is already prepared for this.
+The framework is already prepared for this, and it is already present in prototype.
 A prominent example is of course modes in coherent-state bases.

 Milestone ...
   will achieve complete recursiveness in the definition of composite systems.

-Milestone ...
-  will see the creation of a more general quantum-operator class of which :class:`~quantumoperator::Tridiagonal` will be only one implementation, while others can be operators with sparse and full matrices.
-They should be arbitrarily combinable with expression-template like closures taking care of the necessary internal loops.

 Milestone ...
   possibility of partial differential equations as Schrödinger equations.